visgl/deck.gl/dev-docs/RFCs/v5.0/first-person-mercator-viewport-rfc.md

 - projection center
 - distance scales

-## Proposal: An Alternative Viewport Hierarchy

-In deck.gl v4.0, a viewport class hierarchy was introduced to support non-geospatial viewports.
-It separates between Perspective and Orthographic cameras (inspired by common WebGL frameworks).

-In retrospect this separation adds little value as it captures a trivial part of the camera (the projection matrix), while leaving the more difficult problems unsolved, such as control of camera position and direction.
-Such aspects are important, particularly for the planned animation extensions to deck.gl.

-As an alternative to the `Perspective`/`Orthographic` camera class, a `FirstPerson`/`ThirdPerson` approach.

 ### Viewport

 - lnglat anchor
 - zoom scale
 - viewMatrix
 - projectionMatrix - allows for complete application control of all **projection** matrix parameters (including fovs, near/far clipping planes, aspect ratios etc, e.g. using `Matrix4.projection` or `Matrix4.ortho` etc).

+## Proposal 2: An Alternative Viewport Hierarchy

+In deck.gl v4.0, a viewport class hierarchy was introduced to support non-geospatial viewports.
+It separates between `Perspective` and `Orthographic` cameras (inspired by common WebGL frameworks).
+But in retrospect this separation adds little value as it captures a trivial part of the camera (the projection matrix), while leaving the more difficult problems unsolved, such as control of camera position and direction.
+Such aspects are very important, particularly for the planned animation extensions to deck.gl.

+As an alternative to the `Perspective`/`Orthographic` camera class, this RFC recommends a `FirstPerson`/`ThirdPerson` division.

 ### FirstPersonViewport